 - Keep the baby.
 Many pregnant teens keep their babies.
-Some marry the baby's father and raise the baby together.
+Some choose to marry their partners and raise the baby together.
 Others rely on family support to raise the baby.
-Finishing school and getting a good job can be difficult for a teen parent, however.
-If your daughter plans to keep the baby, make sure she understands the challenges and responsibilities involved.
+Although completing school and getting a good job can be challenging, it can be accomplished with hard work and help.
+If your teen plans to keep the baby, discuss the challenges and responsibilities involved.

 - End the pregnancy.
 Some pregnant teens choose to end their pregnancies.
-If your daughter is considering an elective abortion, discuss the risks and emotional consequences.
-Be aware that some states require parental notification for a legal abortion.
+If your teen is considering an elective abortion, discuss the risks and emotional impact.
+Be aware that some states require parental notification for an elective abortion.

-In addition to talking to you, encourage your daughter to talk about the options with the father of the baby and his parents or guardians, her health care provider, or a specialist in pregnancy counseling.
-Talking to a psychologist or social worker might be helpful, too.
+In addition to talking to you, encourage your teen to discuss the options with your teen's partner, health care provider or a specialist in pregnancy counseling.
+Talking to a psychologist or social worker also might be helpful.

 See more In-depth